 Empire State Realty Trust’s Dana Robbins Schneider discusses the Empire State Building’s decarbonization strategy with Reos Partners.

 The Empire State Building (ESB), one of the most iconic buildings in the world, is also the leading international model of building sustainability.
-In the past decade, the building has reduced greenhouse gas (GHG) emissions by 54% and counting through an industry-leading deep energy retrofit that saves $4.4 million in annual energy costs.
+In the past decade, the building has reduced greenhouse gas (GHG) emissions by 54% and counting through an industry-leading deep energy retrofit that in its most recent, fully documented year saved $5.86 million in annual energy costs.
 Now the Empire State Building’s owner, Empire State Realty Trust (ESRT), has charted a path for other buildings to follow in its footsteps through the Empire Building Playbook – an innovative, open-source playbook developed through collaborative work with New York State Energy Research and Development Authority (NYSERDA), the Clinton Global Initiative, and Reos Partners.

 The Empire State Building has worked on decarbonization efforts and tested the business case for investment in deep energy retrofits since 2007.
 Through this work, ESRT proved that decarbonization efforts have an incredible return on investment.